 An UHR STA has dot11UHROptionImplemented equal to true.

-A STA that is operating in an UHR BSS shall be able to receive and transmit at each of the <UHR-MCS, NSS> tuple values indicated by the Basic UHR-MCS And NSS Set field of the UHR Operation parameter of the MLME-START.request primitive and shall be able to receive at each of the <UHR-MCS, NSS> tuple values indicated by the Supported UHR-MCS and NSS Set field in the UHR Capabilities parameter of the MLME-START.request primitive.
+A STA that is operating in an UHR BSS shall be able to receive and transmit at each of the <UHR-MCS, NSS> tuple values indicated by the Basic UHR-MCS And NSS Set field of the UHR Operation parameter of the MLME-START.request primitive.

 The basic UHR-MCS and NSS set is the set of <UHR-MCS, NSS> tuples that are supported by all UHR STAs that are members of an UHR BSS.
 The basic UHR-MCS and NSS set is established by the STA that starts the UHR BSS, and is indicated by the Basic UHR-MCS And NSS Set field of the UHR Operation parameter in the MLME-START.request primitive.
 Other UHR STAs determine the basic UHR-MCS and NSS set from the Basic UHR-MCS And NSS Set field of the UHR Operation element in the BSS Description derived through the scan mechanism (see 11.1.4.1 (General)).